 How distraction can make you a better teacher

-- Laughter.
+Laugh.
 My students may not remember every sequence I’ve taught them, but no one will ever forget the class when a dog ran off with someone’s shoe.
-Laugh at the absurdity of the situation and it’ll be far easier for everyone to move past these momentary speed bumps.
+Laughter distracts from stressful situations.
+And research shows that when you laugh, your cortisol (stress hormone) levels drop.
+Spontaneous laughter is an immediate–and contagious—mood-booster.
+Laugh at the absurdity of the situation and it’ll be easier for everyone to move past momentary speed bumps.

-Of course, good preparation is key, but when inevitable distractions arise, practice what you preach: take a deep breath in, acknowledge the distraction, and then move forward focused on what’s most important—providing a fun, safe environment for your students!
+Of course, good preparation is key, but when inevitable distractions arise, practice what you preach.
+Take a deep breath, acknowledge the distraction, and then move forward focused on what’s most important—providing a fun, safe environment for your students!